Our personal account on how effective it was learning German on Duolingo after using it for 4 months for at least 30 minutes everyday (+60 hours).

 Now that we’ve experienced both Duolingo and attending German language school, we are able to share its advantages and disadvantages.

-- Great for learning vocabulary – this is especially important in German because you need to memorise what gender the noun is as it impacts what article you use before it (this doesn’t always make sense as nouns like skirt, wine, bikini, chair are considered masculine, whereas pants, an orange, jeans and shoes are feminine).
-There is also a neuter gender but let’s not scare you
+- Great for learning vocabulary – this is especially important in German because you need to memorise what gender the noun is as it impacts what article you use before it.
+The gender of the noun doesn’t always make sense as nouns like skirt, wine, bikini, chair are considered masculine.
+Whereas pants, an orange, jeans and shoes are considered feminine.
+There is also a neuter gender but let’s not scare you anymore than we have.

 - Duolingo’s syllabus does not follow the CEFR (the Common European Framework of Reference for Languages) level and therefore you won’t be able to get a formal certificate to say you have achieved a certain proficiency level in the language.
-This is of course not necessary if you’re learning for leisure (why would you do that to yourself?) but if you’re a foreigner looking for work in Berlin, Duolingo will not be sufficient
+This is of course not necessary if you’re learning for leisure (why would you do that to yourself?) but if you’re a non-German speaker looking for work in Berlin, Duolingo will not be sufficient.

 Special and FREE features on Duolingo

 Basically you listen to a short story narration and answer some questions as you progress through the story.
 We love it because you can easily see the English translation by hovering over the word.
 It also helps bridge the gap between the written and spoken language.
-This is a great tool and we hope it becomes a permanent teaching tool.
+This is a great tool and the best part is that it’s FREE!